Tzfatilab/Telomere-Analyzer/README.md

 **Make sure the output_dir is not a subdirectory of input_dir or vice versa**

 After executing the code, a question will be asked `Use reverse complement ?`.
 This refers to the default telomeric pattern which is searched - **CCCTAA**.
 Type *yes* if the desirable pattern to be searched is **TTAGGG**, otherwise type *no*.
 A second question will be asked `Use the filtration ?`.
-This question refers to...........................
+This question refers to filteration with regard the edge of the read, If your assumptaion is that each read should start/end with a telomeric pattern , than the filteration function will filter only the reads which thier edge has a telomeric pattern density.

 ### Changing default parameters
 Before running the code, consider changing certain parameters in the code itself that by default have set values:
 - The telomere pattern density is searched in segments of 100 consecutive bases.
-This could be changed in the `sub_length` parameter under the `analyze_subtelos` function.
+This could be changed in the `global_subseq_length` parameter.
 - Each segment is classified as potentially telomeric or not depending if it passes a minimum density threshold.
-Changing the existing threshold (0.3) could be done in the `min_density` parameter under the `analyze_subtelos` function.
+Changing the existing threshold (0.3) could be done in the `global_min_density` parameter.
 This could affect where the program sets the telomere beginning.

 ### Preinstallations